Brown Fellows Program

 3) Students nominated for the program will automatically receive an invitation (via letter and email) to complete the separate Brown Fellows application form.
 The separate application is due by February 6.

-The selection committee will invite approximately thirty finalists to campus for a selection weekend at the end of March, and will announce ten winners in April.
+The selection committee will invite approximately 30 finalists to campus for a selection weekend at the end of March, and will announce ten winners in April.